Apply for a licence - Public entertainment

 Inflatable structures checklist

-If you intend to have any inflatable type structures at your event then you must complete the checklist in the link below and submit this with your public entertainmnet licence application form.
+If you intend to have any inflatable type structures at your event then you must complete the checklist in the link below and submit this with your public entertainment licence application form.

 Fairground Equipment Checklist

-If you intend to have any fairground rides or equipment at your event then you must complete the checklist in the link below and submit this with your public entertainmnet licence application form.
+If you intend to have any fairground rides or equipment at your event then you must complete the checklist in the link below and submit this with your public entertainment licence application form.

-If you intend to have any caterers at your event then you must get them to complete the checklist in the link below and submit this with your public entertainmnet licence application form.
+If you intend to have any caterers or stall holders at your event then you must get them to complete the checklist in the link below and submit this with your public entertainment licence application form.
+Guidance to assist you to complete the form is also available below.

 Guidance on making an objection or representation in relation to an application submittedIf you wish to submit an objection or representation in relation to an application submitted under the Civic Government (Scotland) Act 1982 further information and guidance on how to do this is available here